Barryq93/db2Prom/README.md

 - **Persistent Connections**: Automatically reconnect to databases if the connection is dropped.
 - **Configuration via YAML**: Easily configure which metrics to export and which databases to connect using YAML files.

+# Changes from db2dexpo

+## Enhanced Logging and Error Handling

+- Improved logging messages throughout the application for better clarity and error reporting.
+- Added comprehensive error handling mechanisms to gracefully manage exceptions and errors.

+## Extended Metrics Export

+- Expanded the metrics export functionality to include additional database performance metrics beyond standard connections.
+- Introduced flexibility in defining and exporting metrics based on user-defined queries and configurations.

+## Configuration Flexibility

+- Enhanced configuration options via YAML files to provide more dynamic setup capabilities.
+- Users can now easily define and customize database connections, queries, and metrics through configurable YAML files.

+## Bug Fixes and Optimization

+- Optimized codebase for improved performance and reliability.

+## Documentation and Readme Updates

+- Updated `README.md` to reflect changes, installation instructions, and usage guidelines specific to `db2Prom`.
+- Added comprehensive examples and outputs to demonstrate usage scenarios, including Docker setup and metric visualization.

 ## Running Locally

 To run db2Prom locally, follow these steps: